Groundtruth/sockets-for-capacitor/README.md

   // invoked after connection close
 };
 ```
-Connect to server someremoteserver.com, with port 1234:
+Connect to server someremoteserver.com, with port 1234, with 10 second timeout:
 ```
 socket.open(
   "someremoteserver.com",
   1234,
+  10000,
   function() {
     // invoked after the successful opening of the socket },